takadev15/dotfiles/README.md

 - [x] make install script for dotfiles
 - [x] use zathura (maybe LoL)
 - [x] switch to arch (important)
-- [ ] find a way to integrate fcitx-mozc into kitty input
+- [x] find a way to integrate fcitx-mozc into kitty input
+- [ ] perfected my new polybar ricing
+- [ ] change vim statusline rice
 - [ ] make vim debugging script
 - [ ] Add jupyter plugin to vim
 - [ ] perfect my dotfiles management
+- [ ] make an Install script for all my config
 - [ ] enable org-mode (or something similiar?) in vim

 ## ATTENTION ##